wonjunee/visualization/README.md

 ---
 Note
 ---------
-There is an error in D3 scripts for this repository so I created a new repository.
+There is an error in D3 script in this repository so I created a new repository.

 Please follow the link below to see the finalized visualization project.